2019 11

 2019 MEYNEY 95p (barrel sample)

 Tasted in June 2020.
-Whole 16% Petit Verdot in the blend (18% in 2018) and remaining parts split equally between Cabernet Sauvignon and Merlot.
-Voluptuous, strong backbone, lush and concentrated on the palate, full-bodied, creamy and with complexity.
-Continues well in tracks of an excellent 2018 but I taste more elegance here.
+Whole 16% Petit Verdot in the blend (18% in 2018), and the remaining parts are split equally between Cabernet Sauvignon and Merlot.
+Voluptuous, strong backbone, lush and concentrated on the palate, full-bodied, creamy, and complex.
+It continues well in tracks of an excellent 2018, but I taste more elegance here.

 2018 MEYNEY 94+p